Moussashi/Moussashi/README.md

 - 👋 Hi, I’m @Muzen
-- 👀 I’m interested in web development and CyberSecurity
+- 👀 I’m interested in web development and crypto
-- 🌱 I’m currently learning Javascript and ethical hacking
+- 🌱 I’m currently learning Javascript and Vue.js
 - 💞️ I’m looking to collaborate on making the world a better place
 - 📫 How to reach me : sy.moussa04@gmail.com